 I stuffed the instructions back into the box.
 But what to do with the expended teeth?
 I couldn’t very well wash them down the sink — they might block it.
 In the end, I scooped them all up in my hands and deposited them into the bin.
 They clacked together.
 I entertained the thought of homemade maracas, then discarded the idea.
 That would be madness.

 I slurped and sucked at my pasta, the world’s biggest toddler.
 I did so with a gummed-up grin on my face.
-No doubt if anyone had observed me, they’d have thought I was a few fragments short of a puzzle.
+No doubt if anyone had observed me, they’d have thought me a few fragments short of a puzzle.
 By the time I’d finished, tomato sauce painted half my face.

 When my alarm bleated its six o’clock screech, I silenced it and groaned.
 My whole face ached.
 A dull throb pulsated through my skin, and every inch of my flesh felt tender.
 I rolled my tongue around my mouth, so sure they wouldn’t be there.

 I opened wide and poked a finger about.
 All present, as far as I could tell.
 Molars and incisors and canines.
 The lot of them.
-And my front tooth — which I’d chipped when I faceplanted against a marble step — was there in all its glory.
-Fully formed, straight and smooth and perfect.
+And my front tooth — which I’d chipped when I faceplanted against a marble step — shone there in all its glory.
+Completely formed, straight and smooth and perfect.
 No jagged edge, like the ridges of a mountain range.
 I clapped my hands and laughed.
 “Yes!”
 I shouted loud enough to wake the neighbours.

 One faltered heartbeat later, my smile turned to a scream.